RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 This 17th Century John Riley (1646 – 1691) oil painting of Sarah, Viscountess Castleton came into our studios for painting restoration treatment after the team at Valence House Museum observed paint lifting from the canvas.

-After examining the painting under UV light in our painting restoration studio, our painting restorers concluded that the flaking in the paint was a long-term issue.
+After examining the painting under UV light, our painting restoration team concluded that the flaking in the paint was a long-term issue.

-Our painting restorers then applied an isolating varnish to the canvas filled and retouched any losses to the paint using a bespoke varnish, mixed with pigments.
+Our painting restoration team then applied an isolating varnish to the canvas, and filled and retouched any losses to the paint using a bespoke varnish, mixed with pigments.
 A final varnish was then applied by both brush and spray to even the surface coating.

-Once dry, the painting was reframed behind non-reflective museum-grade glass and returned to its newly restored frame that had received treatment in our Decorative Arts studio.
+Once dry, the painting was reframed behind non-reflective museum glass and returned to its newly restored frame that had received treatment in our Decorative Arts studio.

 19th Century Oil Portrait Painting Restoration